servalproject/batphone/doc/Build-for-Release.md

 [Ant][].
 The following release-specific properties must be supplied to Ant through your own *Ant properties* file:

- * `key.store` is the absolute path of the [keystore file][] which contains the Serval Project's Android private key,
+ * `android.key.store` is the absolute path of the Java [keystore file][] which contains the Serval Project's Android private key,

- * `key.alias` is the name (label) of the Serval Project's Android private key within the key store file.
-This is always `release`.
+ * `serval.keyring.path` is the absolute path of the [keyring file][] which contains the [Rhizome secret][] that is used to publish new versions of all Alpha, Beta and Release [auto upgrade][] manifests.

 The [ant.properties][] file in the [batphone][] repository is **NOT** the proper place to add these properties, because they will be different on every developer's platform.
-Editing the Batphone repository [ant.properties][] file, even with the intention of never committing it, runs the risk of committing and pushing your personal key store path to GitHub, which will seriously annoy other developers.
+Editing the Batphone repository [ant.properties][] file, even with the intention of never committing it, runs the risk of accidentally committing and pushing your personal key store path to GitHub, which will seriously annoy other developers.

 The proper way to supply your own Ant properties file to [Ant][] is to set the `SERVAL_BATPHONE_ANT_PROPERTIES` environment variable to the absolute path of